charliethompson217/Electron-AudioVisualizer/README.md

 $ npm run build:linux
 ```

-This outputs a production build to the dist directory
+This outputs a production build to the dist directory (this will not work with python yet)

 ## License